An Ecosystem-Based Conservation Framework for Oyster Reefs

 conservation planning, endangered species, long-term monitoring, population connectivity

-This project is developing a new and innovative approach for attaching satellite-linked tags to small cetaceans without having to capture them.
+This project developed a new and innovative approach for attaching satellite-linked tags to small cetaceans without having to capture them.

 Ecosystem Indicators Inventory